ArneBinder/pytorch-ie-hydra-template-1/README.md

 ├── tests                  <- Tests of any kind
 │
-├── .env.example              <- Template of the file for storing private environment variables ├── .gitignore                <- List of files/folders ignored by git ├── .pre-commit-config.yaml   <- Configuration of pre-commit hooks for code formatting ├── Makefile                  <- Makefile with commands like `make train` or `make test` ├── requirements.txt          <- File for installing python dependencies ├── setup.cfg                 <- Configuration of linters and pytest ├── setup.py                  <- File for installing project as a package └── README.md
+├── .env.example              <- Template of the file for storing private environment variables ├── .flake8                   <- Configuration of flake8 code analyser tool
+├── .gitignore                <- List of files/folders ignored by git
+├── .pre-commit-config.yaml   <- Configuration of pre-commit hooks for code formatting ├── Makefile                  <- Makefile with commands like `make train` or `make test` ├── poetry.lock               <- Lockfile with specific dependency versions automatically managed by Poetry ├── pyproject.toml            <- Project configuration including dependencies, settings for linters and pytest, and building project as a package
+├── README.md
+└── setup_symlinks.sh         <- Script for automatically creating symlinks to log and model folders in case you want to put them anywhere outside of a project
 ```

 <br>